This is the story of my grandmother’s passing and the concomitant yellow butterfly sign that proved that she was still alive.

 As soon as we got back home, the phone rang.
 She had passed on only minutes after we left the hospital.
 My sister and I both believe that it was her choice to wait until we had left.

-After the service we gathered outside the church to walk together to the place where the funeral party would be held.
+After the service, we gathered outside the church to walk together to wait for the vicar.
 As we stood there in silence, a yellow butterfly lit on the snow-covered ground in front of us.
 We all saw it.
 Some of us pointed and gasped… but we were all too gobsmacked to say anything until the butterfly fluttered off again.

 Ten years later, I went to see a medium who lives in the North Stockholm area.
 The message she passed on from my grandmother was simple: